shabbyrobe/cachet/README.rst

   initialise the counter.
 Counters that exhibit this behaviour can be passed an optional locker_ to mitigate this problem.

-- To make matters worse, all of the counter backends support decrementing below zero except Memcache.
+- All of the backends support decrementing below zero except Memcache.

 - All of the backends support integer values greater than the native integer type except APC, which overflows.